posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 ### Philosophy

-Now that we have defined the goroutine scoped context API, we have the tools to wander about the essence of goroutine scoped context:
+Now that we have defined the goroutine scoped context API, we have the tools to wonder about its essence:

 #### "Should Goroutines Have a Context?"

-Dave Chaney wrote a post about "Context isn't for cancellation" [blog post](https://dave.cheney.net/2017/08/20/context-isnt-for-cancellation).
+Dave Chaney wrote a post called "Context isn't for cancellation" [blog post](https://dave.cheney.net/2017/08/20/context-isnt-for-cancellation).
-Even though I disagree with the main issue raised in this post, Dave raises a good and valid point, the context object has two independent roles.
+Even though I disagree with the main issue raised in this post, Dave raises a good and valid point: the context object has two independent roles.
 Two roles packed into one object.

 It will be easier to address the need for goroutine scoped context